isntpythonasnake/Gateweaver-UE5/README.md

 - Portal can be spawned with the portal gun or any other collisions, object interactions, equipped tools, or point-and-click turrets.
 Simply using a neat event!
 - Allow/disallow types of surfaces where portals may or may not spawn, such as uneven surfaces.
 - Other actors that hides/unhides portals.
-- Physics are fully translated between portals.
+- Momentum.
+The function of mass and velocity is conserved between portals.
 In layman's terms, speedy thing goes in, speedy thing comes out!

 ## TODO
 | Thing | Description | Completed? | Remarks |